asparagusfox/LARBS_remaps_for_X1Carbon2G/README.md

 Easy way to run this script on X session start: Append filename to `$HOME/.xprofile`.

-If using Lukesmithxyz's LARBS, replace the remaps script within `$HOME/.local/bin`, this will run after `startx` is called.
+If using Lukesmithxyz's LARBS, replace the remaps script within `$HOME/.local/bin`, this will run the script after using the`startx` command.